TEnQian/User-data-API-request-practice-with-TypeScript-documentation/README.md

-# User file data with API request practice using TypeScript and Express Js (Documentation Practice)
+# Handle user data from file with API request practice using TypeScript and Express Js (Documentation Practice)
 Practice of TypeScript and Express Js to handle api request

 # Get user with user id